-Under changes to the Fair Work Act (passed under the Fair Work Legislation Amendment (Secure Jobs, Better Pay) Act 2022), the length and number of fixed term contracts that an employer may offer to an employee to perform essentially the same work will be limited.
+Under amendments to the Fair Work Act 2009 (Cth) (Fair Work Act) (passed under the Fair Work Legislation Amendment (Secure Jobs, Better Pay) Act 2022), the length and number of fixed term contracts that an employer may offer to an employee to perform the same, or substantially similar, work is limited.

-The changes to fixed term contracts apply to contracts entered into from 6
+The changes to fixed term contracts apply to contracts entered into from 6 December 2023.
+However, the limitations will still apply to consecutive contracts to a fixed term contract entered before 6 December 2023.

-December 2023.
 Importantly, these restrictions also apply to maximum term contracts.